Theatres at Risk

 How do we rate them?

-Each theatre on the Theatres at Risk register is assigned a total risk rating.
+Each theatre on the Theatres at Risk register is assigned a total score.
 We look at the immediacy and type of risk the theatre faces, the quality and significance of the building, whether this is theatrical or architectural, and its importance to its community.

 Play your part

 Take a look at the latest theatres on our Theatres at Risk register below.
-They are ranked in order of most at risk.
+They are ranked in order of their total score.

 You can play your part in the protection of theatres across the UK.
 Read about the different theatres, and show your support any way you can, whether it's spreading the word, joining their friends group, or donating to an appeal.